asciinema/asciinema/README.md

 asciinema cli is composed of multiple (sub)commands, similar to `git`, `rails` or `brew`.

-If you run `asciinema` with no arguments help message is displayed showing all available commands.
+When you run `asciinema` with no arguments help message is displayed showing all available commands.

 In addition to this, you can run any asciinema command with the `-h` switch to display help about that specific command.
 For example, try running